SirTobiSwobi/classifier-trainer/README.md

 - 0.2.0: finished implementing all /documents/$x and /documents operations. /categories/$x under development.
 - 0.3.0: Found missing feature to download document from online source.
 Breaking API compability to add URL.
 Therefore new version for categories/$x
 - 0.3.1: /categories and /categories/$x working including unit tests.
 WEB GUI under development.
+- 0.3.2: After implementing all possible verbs for the /document endpoint, this version implements them for /categories